livelace/gosquito/docs/plugins/input/telegram.md

 ### Description:

-**telegram** input plugin is for data gathering from Telegram chats.
+**telegram** input plugin is intended for data gathering from Telegram chats.

 ### Data structure: